8 Best Banks for Nonprofits in 2023

 Like Bank of America, Chase doesn’t offer a specific nonprofit business checking account.
 However, by choosing Chase, you’re getting a bank with a full range of business support products that can help your nonprofit, regardless of size.
 It is also one of the best small business checking accounts.

 Chase also has industry-leading lending products, including credit cards and lines of credit, and through J.P.
 Morgan, it provides commercial solutions if you have a large nonprofit with high cash flow and transaction volume.
 Those solutions include commercial real estate loans, payment services, cash flow management, commercial credit cards, and merchant services.
-Chase also offers excellent POS and software solutions.
+Chase also offers excellent point-of-sale and software solutions.

 Bluevine: Best for a High APY With No Banking Fees